SaifIvnaAlam/Habit-Tracker-HeatMap/README.md

 # Habit Tracker v2

 A very simple basic flutter project made with pure flutter.
-This is very  useful in term of creating new habit and keepint track of your habit activity
+This is very  useful in term of creating new habit and keeping track of your habit activity

 ## About Project